standing-o/Pattern_Formation/README.md

 # Pattern Formation
 - Explorations of pattern formation in fractional partial differential equations
+- This is a implementation of the Paper by Yin et.al. on Pattern formation through temporal fractional derivatives.
 - May.
 2, 2021 ~ Present

 ----------